kacikgoez/ProcessDiscovery/README.md

 Note that the variants are sorted in descending order based on the overall percentage how often the variant occurs.

 #### Distribution
+You can select a disaggregation attribute and then select a pie chart to view the distribution of the attribute across all cases.
 ![](./images/distribution.png "Variant List")

 #### KPIs
+You can select a disaggregation attribute and a kpi under the kpi module.
+By clicking multiple KPIs, you can also add them to a tile.

 #### DFG
+You can select this visualization to see the paths for all cases, including happy paths and permuted paths.
+The nodes in the graph represent activities and the edges give the number of the directly following relation.

 #### De-Jure Process
+For the dejure process, you can select the visualization using different performance statistics for a disaggregation attribute.
+The nodes in the graph represent activities and the edges give information such as drop out rate, maximum duration, etc.
 ## Troubleshooting

 ## Glossary